 Just about any day trip in a car can work out at a profit.
 If there’s a place you can visit near your home, then you only have some gas and meal expenses.
 Even if you only earn $250 from the article you write, it easily covers your costs with money left over.

 You can see from these different scenarios there are a variety of ways to fund your travels.
-It takes a great deal of advance planning in querying editors and getting assignments.
+It takes a great deal of advance planning, sending queries to editors and getting assignments.
 Then it takes networking with tourist agencies for help in getting travel perks.

 The point is, if there are places you want to go, and you’re able to sell articles about those places, there are ways to fund your travels without paying all the costs out of your own pocket.